Trends and climate

 - whether the recipient seeks illegitimate benefits for the offeror by taking advantage of his or her position.

-The Leading Group’s Opinions on Limitations of the Policies in Anti-commercial Bribery Administrations also establish additional factors to be considered when determining whether conduct constitutes civil commercial bribery, which include:
+The Leading Group’s Opinions on Limitations of the Policies in Anti-commercial Bribery Administrations also establish additional factors to be considered when determining whether conduct constitutes civil bribery, which include:

 - whether the conduct violates the fair competition principle;